misaz/Nuvoton8051ProgrammingLib/README.md

 # Examples

 ## Read CID, PID and DID of device
 This is good point to start.
 Following code prints CID, DID and PID of device.
 It could be used as verification that connection and interface with device is working.
+This example can be found implemented for each platform in examples directory.

 ```
 #include "Nuvoton8051.h"